a16z/magi/README.md

 ### Tests

-Tests are configured module-wise, with e2e tests located inside the [tests](./tests) directory.
+Tests are named wrt their modules, located inside the [tests](./tests) directory.

 To run all tests, run `cargo test --all`.